 The Darn Good Farm, Lowline Angus Beef Cattle, LaMancha and Nubian Dairy Goat Breeder, Washington State

-Lowline Angus Cattle
+Lowline Angus Cattle Gallery

-Lowlines are a relatively new breed of beef cattle developed in Australia by selectively breeding champion bloodlines of standard Angus to decrease size but increase beef to total weight ratio (no dwarf gene is involved in Lowline genetics), improve their feed conversion (for easier marbling on grass), and to develop a more docile temperament and natural polling (hornlessness) for easier handling.
+Lowlines are a relatively new breed of beef cattle developed in Australia by selectively breeding champion bloodlines of standard Angus to decrease size but increase the beef to total weight ratio (no dwarf gene is involved in Lowline genetics), improve their feed conversion (for easier marbling on grass), and to develop a more docile temperament and natural polling (hornlessness) for easier handling.
 Their smaller size produces smaller cuts and total quantity of locker beef, both preferred by modern consumers, they require less feed to produce spectacular beef, they do considerably less damage to pastures even in the winter, and their size and temperament make them much less intimidating to handle.

 The Darn Good Lowline Angus Photo Gallery